Kumanovo: Old neighborhoods

-Most old neighborhood consist of shops and very few houses.
+Most old neighborhoods consist of shops and very few houses.

-Veleshka Maalo (or Veleshko Maalo) is an old neighbourhood of Kumanovo.
-The name comes from the merchants from the town of Veles, who passed through the neighbourhood to sell their products by the rivers Vardar and Pchinja, and the Konjarinja villages Studena, Bara and Krasta.
+Veleška Maalo (or Veleško Maalo) is an old neighbourhood of Kumanovo.
+The name comes from the merchants from the town of Veles, who passed through the neighbourhood to sell their products by the rivers Vardar and Pčinja, and the Konjarinja villages Studena, Bara and Krasta.
 The main street, which today is named Narodna Revolucija, was their shortest way to the center of the city.

-Karapsko maalo was located across today's south side of Goce Delchev High School through to the end of Mosha Pijade street.
+Karapsko maalo was located across today's south side of Goce Delčev High School through to the end of Moša Pijade street.
 The name of the neighborhood came from the Ottomans.
 Every house in the neighborhood had a yard; neighboring yard were connected with doors, used by anyone chased by the Ottomans.
 Macedonians, komits and revolutionaries used this scheme to escape to the towns outskirts and the town itself.
 The Ottomans called it the dark or the secret neighborhood.